adhyansh25bcy10240-dot/Adhyansh_25BCY10240_Problem_solving_Vityarthi_Project/README.md

 STEP 13: Ask the user if he/she wants to create password for another platform(yes/no), if yes then repeat all steps above, otherwise end the program

+# FEATURES
+1. Customisable but still ensures a secure password of 8 characters.
+2. Uses a temporary storage(dictionary) so that passwords are not shown to any other user.
+3. interactive loop allows you to create multiple platform passwords using a while loop which terminates when user enter no.
+4. You can also rewatch your password if you enter correct platform key
+5. Choose random characters to generate random passwords for better security.

 # PROGRAM USED

 Programming Language: Python was used.